 Search warrant leads to arrest of 5 in Medina

-MEDINA -- Five West Avenue residents were ordered held in the Orleans County Jail after Medina police and the Orleans County Multi-Agency Task Force raided a West Avenue address Tuesday.
+MEDINA -- Five West Avenue residents were ordered held in the Orleans County Jail after Medina police and the Orleans County Multi-Agency Task Force executed a search warrant Tuesday at a West Avenue address.
 The arrests followed a two-month investigation.

 Kayleen S. Wisniewski, 18, was being held on $5,000 bail on charges of third-degree criminal sale and possession of a controlled substance.
 Carol S. Wisniewski, 48, was being held on $5,000 bail on a charge of fourth-degree conspiracy.

 Richard H. Wisniewski, 66, was being held on $2,000 bail on two counts of conspiracy.
 Rebecca L. Bischoff, 24, was being held on $1,000 bail on three counts of unlawfully dealing with a child.

 All are scheduled to return Thursday to Shelby Town Court.
 Police said the investigation is continuing and further charges are pending.

 SALAMANCA -- A Fawn Avenue man was arrested Sunday by city police following a domestic incident and faces charges that include second-degree unlawful imprisonment.
 Brian Acosta-Polo 25, also was charged with fourth-degree criminal mischief and second-degree harassment.

 Driving on shoulder of road results in DWI charge